 Penalty interest as a tax deduction

-A Tax Office ruling explains when ‘penalty interest’ is deductible.
+A Tax Office ruling explains when ‘penalty interest’ is deductible or included in CGT cost base calculations.
 See Taxation Ruling TR 2019/2

 - Remote workers, miners and tradies (Bantacs)

 - Business tax deductions (ATO)

 - Year end tax planning checklists